 How can translators capture voices of dissent in their specific contexts?
 This workshop will explore political satire from Egyptian Arabic.

-During this dynamic workshop students will explore the power structures evident in our own language and navigate these in their translations of a popular UK rap song.
+During this dynamic workshop students will explore the power structures evident in our own language and navigate these in their translations of a popular Brazilian rap song.

 Tune in to the nuances of language and music culture and sound out ways of translating a Turkish hit single… in the style of a British artist.